Yourco Logo

 Break Feedback Into Cohorts

+Even with Frontline Intelligence surfacing priority signals, manual cohort review adds important context.
 Segment your data by department, location, or manager.
 You might discover that warehouse hires rate equipment availability high while office hires struggle with software access.
-This precision prevents you from rolling out expensive, company-wide fixes that solve the wrong problem, like replacing all computer equipment rather than PPE.
+This precision prevents you from rolling out expensive company-wide fixes that solve the wrong problem.

-When you're ready to act, use a simple effort-impact grid.
-Quick wins, such as updating a welcome checklist, go in the "high impact, low effort" box.
-Bigger projects, like rebuilding a training program, belong on a longer timeline.
+When you are ready to act, use a simple effort-impact grid.
+Quick wins, such as updating a welcome checklist, fall into the "high impact, low effort" category.
+Bigger projects like rebuilding a training program belong on a longer timeline.
 Share that roadmap with new hires so they see their feedback creating change.
 Failing to close the loop erodes trust and drags down future response rates.

 Set Clear Ownership and Deadlines